 Making A Farina Breakfast Cereal Dish

-One of the simplest and most common uses of Farina or Cream of Wheat is to have it as a wholesome breakfast cereal.
+One of the simplest and most common uses of Farina is to have it as a wholesome hot breakfast cereal.
 Not only does it fill you up and get you going for the day, it also has some great nutrients to supplement anything else you eat that day.

 Basically you need: